 About the Organizers

 E’eleh BeTamar was established in 1982 to commemorate 100 years since the first big emigration of Jews from Yemen to Israel.
-As a representative of Yemenite Jews living in Israel, E’eleh BeTamar’s goal is to expose people around the world to the joint cultural heritage of the Muslim majority and Jewish minority in Yemen despite their religious and historic differences.
-The organization encourages and funds research and distribution of materials highlighting the rich history, literature, education, music, cuisine and culture of Yemenite Jewry from a spiritual and religious perspective The American Sephardi Federation, a Partner of the landmark Center for Jewish History, proudly preserves and promotes the history, traditions, and rich mosaic culture of Greater Sephardic communities as an integral part of the Jewish experience.
+As a representative of Yemenite Jews living in Israel, E’eleh BeTamar’s goal is to expose people around the world to the joint cultural heritage of the Muslim majority and Jewish minority in Yemen despite their religious and historical differences.
+The organization encourages and funds research and distribution of materials highlighting the rich history, literature, education, music, cuisine, and culture of Yemenite Jewry from a spiritual and religious perspective The American Sephardi Federation, a Partner of the landmark Center for Jewish History, proudly preserves and promotes the history, traditions, and rich mosaic culture of Greater Sephardic communities as an integral part of the Jewish experience.
 ASF hosts high-profile events and exhibitions, produces widely-read online (Sephardi World Weekly and Sephardi Ideas Monthly) and print (The Sephardi Report) publications, supports research, scholarship (see: ASF’s 2018 Broome & Allen Fellowship and Scholarship Recipients), and the National Sephardic Library & Archives, and represents the Sephardi voice in diplomatic and Jewish communal affairs as a member of the Conference of Presidents of Major American Jewish Organizations and World Jewish Congress Ephraim Isaac, B.D., Ph.D., D.H.L., D.Litt., is the Director of the Institute of Semitic Studies, in Princeton, New Jersey.
-Dr. Ephraim Isaac holds a B.A. degree in Philosophy, Music, and Chemistry from Concordia College, BD from Harvard Divinity School, and Ph.D. in Near Eastern Languages in Harvard.
+Dr. Ephraim Isaac holds a B.A. degree in Philosophy, Music, and Chemistry from Concordia College, a BD from Harvard Divinity School, and a Ph.D. in Near Eastern Languages from Harvard.
 Three of his recent works pertain to the oldest known manuscripts of the Book of Enoch (Doubleday, 1983), An Ethiopic History of Joseph (Sheffield Press, 1990), and Proceedings of Second International Congress of Yemenite Jewish Studies (ISS, 1999).
 For the past 40 years, Ephraim has worked to reconcile religious and ethnic groups in his native Ethiopia and its neighbor to the north, Eritrea.
 Son of a Yemenite Jewish father and an Oromo Ethiopian mother, Ephraim’s diverse upbringing has enabled him to move among different people with ease.
-And thanks to his life experiences, his mediation efforts are colored by a deep-seated appreciation for the costs of war and the value of peace.
+Thanks to his life experiences, his mediation efforts are colored by a deep-seated appreciation for the costs of war and the value of peace.